respoke/web-examples/app/modules/group-messaging/README.md

 #### When a buddy changes presence

-The `UserBuddy` constructor is used to store a reference to a buddy's endpoint, track that buddy's presence changes, and send messages (by way of the client) to that buddy (more on that later).
+The `UserBuddy` constructor is used to store a reference to a buddy's endpoint, track that buddy's presence changes, and send messages to that buddy (more on that later).

 ```javascript
 function Buddy(entity, isActive) {